 His home in California has now been converted into a museum by the Sam and Alfreda Maloof Foundation for Arts and Crafts, and is an amazing effort to carry on his legacy.
 There is a gallery and a functioning wood shop where people still craft Maloof-style furniture.
 It’s wonderful to be able to touch the woodwork and see the handcrafted details of each piece.
 Interestingly, the house was moved to this current location in 2000 under the artist’s close supervision when the the nearby freeway was built.

 Exhibitions and workshops are organized to celebrate the work of Maloof as well as other artists working with natural materials to produce stunning results.
 The drought-tolerant garden is also interesting to tour.

 Know Before You Go

 Tours of the house are available for a small charge.
 You can visit the grounds and walk around the lovely native plant gardens for free.
+Smoking or vaping is not allowed anywhere on the property, inside or out.
 Check the website for times and to schedule a tour.